Guangxi Medical University

-Guangxi Medical University (广西医科大学) is located in Nanning, Guangxi, China and is one of the oldest higher education medical institutions in China.
+Guangxi Medical University (GXMU) is located in Nanning, Guangxi, China and is one of the oldest higher education medical institutions in China.
 In 2010, the university was voted one of the top 20 universities in China for medicine study.
 Clinical medicine field by the university is categorized as world's top 1%, according to Thomson Reuters Web of Science Essential Science Indicators.

 History

 The university was established in Nanning, Guangxi on 21 November 1934 as the Guangxi Provincial Medical School (广西省立医学院), and the campus was moved to Guilin in November 1949, shortly after the establishment of the People's Republic of China.